secure-ly/cview-issuer-chart/README.md

 #### C-View Issuer Credential

-The C-View issuer requirs an application user  to operate toword cView Platform. <br />
+The C-View issuer requirs an application user to operate toward cView Platform. <br />
 This user should be a domain user with access rights to C-View Platform as a Cert Owner.<br />

 - Update the **user name** and **password** parameters in the follwoing YAML file: ([cview-issuer-credentials](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-credentials.yaml))